GENERAL SCOTT BOUDIN PAGEANT INFO

 PAGEANT MODELING COMPETITION INFO

-All nine (9) Scott Boudin Festival Royalty divisions compete in a modeling competition.
+All eight (8) Scott Boudin Festival Royalty divisions compete in a modeling competition.

 The pageant is held at the Scott Event Center, 110 Lions Club Rd., Scott, LA 70583.